ansman58/solutions/backend.md

 ```

 2. **Authorization Middleware function to protect sensitive routes.**
+- Create an authorize middleware function to protect sensitive routes
+- Extract the token from the request headers
+- Verify the token using the JWT secret
+- Fetch the user from the database based on the decoded user ID
+- Pass the user object to the next middleware function

 ```javascript
 const authorize = async (req, res, next) => {
   try {